pema99/UnityShaderParser/README.md

 # UnityShaderParser
 Attempting to parse Unity shaders in their entirety.
-Currently only parsing the ShaderLab DSL (the embedded HLSL code is just treated as text blobs).
-The implementation has been tested against all builtin Unity shaders, which all parse without errors.
+Currently have parsing in place for ShaderLab DSL and HLSL, passing a wide variety of tests.

+Work in progress:
+- Visitor implementation for all syntax trees
+- General library niceties
+- Handling macros via a handrolled preprocessor

 # Acknowledgements
 - http://code.google.com/p/fxdis-d3d1x/ for test data